openweb3-io/miniapps/apps/docs/platform/methods.md

 The second parameter is `targetOrigin` - allowed parent iframe origin.
-We recommend avoiding the usage of wildcard `*` as long as it is not secure - your application could be inserted not by Telegram, but by another iframe that will still be able to communicate with your app and receive some data.
+We recommend avoiding the usage of wildcard `*` as long as it is not secure - your application could be inserted not by Openweb3, but by another iframe that will still be able to communicate with your app and receive some data.

-As a default value, you could use `https://web.telegram.org`.
+As a default value, you could use `https://web.openweb3.org`.

 So, as you see, each method has its own name expressed by `eventType` and parameters stored in `eventData` property.
 Here is the usage example: